juju/docs/src/en/clouds-k8s.md

 A Kubernetes cloud also requires Kubernetes-specific charms.

+!!!
+Note:
+    Kubernetes charms are currently only available on the [staging Charm Store][charm-store-staging] and are for developmental and testing purposes only.

 ## Using Kubernetes with Juju

 First off, a Kubernetes cluster will be required.
 Essentially, you will use it